gaois/DuchasAPI-docs/DATADICT.md

 | LÁMH            | Handwritten text.         |
 | CLÓ             | Typewritten text.         |
 | LÍN             | Drawing.                  |

+## The Schools' Collection (CBÉS)

+The Schools' Collection consists of stories and accounts which have been physically bound into volumes.
+Each volume is represented in the data set by a `volume` entity, and each page by a `page` entity.
+Each `page` entity also contains a reference that identifies the scanned image of the page.
+Together, `volume` and `page` entities represent the collection’s **physical structure**.
+In parallel to the physical structure, a **logical structure** exists which annotates and indexes the physical structure.
+It consists of `part` and `item` entities.

+A `part` entity represents a distinct section within a manuscript volume and may have originally been physically separate from the other contents of the volume.
+It is consonant with the [`msPart`](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mspt) element as specified in the Text Encoding Initiative (TEI) P5 Guidelines.
+It the Schools' Collection a `part` contains material collected by a single school.
+In the case of schools where multiple teachers and/or class groups took part in *Scéim na Scol* folklore collection scheme there may be multiple `part` entities associated with that school.
+In the previous Schools' Collection XML-based API manuscript parts were referred to as **chapters**.

+An `item` entity represents a discrete work, such as a story.
+It is consonant with the TEI [msItem](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mscoit) element.
+Notice that mapping between items and pages is many-to-many: an item can span over several pages and a page can accommodate several items.
+An `item` entity also contains detailed data about the people who were involved in its writing, the subject to which it pertains and other data. n the previous Schools' Collection XML-based API manuscript items were referred to as **stories**.

+Queries to the Schools' Collection may return one or more `volume` objects.
+The information below describes the properties of this object type.

 ## The Photographic Collection (CBÉG)